vuejs/test-utils-docs/src/guide/stubs-shallow-mount.md

 ## Stubbing a single child component

-A common example is when you would like to test something in a component that appers very high in the component hierarchy.
+A common example is when you would like to test something in a component that appears very high in the component hierarchy.

-In this example, we have an `<App>` that renders a message, as well as a `FetchDataFromApi` component that makes an API call.
+In this example, we have an `<App>` that renders a message, as well as a `FetchDataFromApi` component that makes an API call and renders its result.

 ```js
 const FetchDataFromApi = {